ChrisToumanian/solar_tape_reader/README.md

 # ☀️Solar Tape Reader
-Read a collection of proprietary 8mm data tapes with solar images on them.
+Read a collection of proprietary solar tape imagery from 8mm data tapes.

 Extracts the headers and images.